philipmulcahy/azad/README.md

 * The project owner will be able to contact you for more information, if needed.

 Before you send log files, debug info, or screenshots, please be aware that postings on GitHub are NOT private.
-If you have log files, debug info, or screenshts to send but don't want them to be public, please ask how to send.
+If you have log files, debug info, or screenshots to send but don't want them to be public, you can send them to azadextension@gmail.com with the ticket number in the email subject, and update the ticket to say you've sent such an email.
+The email inbox is not monitored: I only look at it when I am pointed there by a github ticket I have chosen to work on.

-* Log files are usually free of personal info.
+* Log files are usually free of personal info except if you include the most verbose filter settings - sometimes this is necessary, in which case send them by email rather than attaching them to a ticket post.
-* Screenshots can be edited with a image editor to overwrite anything you don't want public, such as name, address, product description, or last 4 of the card.
+* Screenshots can be edited with a image editor to overwrite anything you don't want public, such as name, address, product description, or last 4 digits of credit card numbers.
+If you choose to send them to the azad email, you don't need to redact: I won't share them with the whole internet.
 * Debug info contains info you'd probably want kept private (though we've not seen any credit card info), so don't post it on GitHub.

 #### How to save a log file